Jeremy1whx/practices/finance/Trading_Platform/README.md

 - Abstract event bus from matching engine and extend different events
 - Persistence and replay for matching results (being done)
 - Snapshot and replay for order books (being done)
-- 30 test cases for matching engine,
+- 30 test cases for matching engine, 12 test cases for event bus

 # By Jeremy